 Prevention plan: In my opinion, the smartest thing Dan Savage ever said was "fuck first."
 Having sex before going out — and especially before big celebrations that involve copious amounts of food and alcohol — is always a good idea.
 If you’re feeling full or bloated but still amorous, then try to have sex in positions where your body remains relatively flat, like missionary or spooning.
 Doggy-style is not your friend in this situation.

 Crisis management: If it’s a quiet or odorless one, ignore it.
 If there’s no denying it, your best bet is to simply laugh at yourself and apologize.
-Try throwing in a compliment, like: “Wow, I am so sorry.
+Try throwing in a compliment, like, “Wow, I am so sorry.
 I was so into you I didn’t even realize what was happening.”

 Prevention plan: If queefs really bother you, you can try to avoid having your partner pull out very far.
-The less air that gets pushed into you, the better, so focus more on grinding than thrusting.
+The less air that gets pushed into you the better, so focus more on grinding than thrusting.
 But honestly, queefs happen so frequently that going to great lengths to avoid them is more distracting than beneficial.

 Crisis management: Most sexually active adults are familiar with queefing, and know that it is part of the deal when it comes to sex.
 The easiest thing to do is just to ignore it if it happens.
 If acknowledging awkward moments is more your speed, laugh or say something simple like, “Carry on!”
 If it sounded a lot like flatulence, you can clarify with, "That was a queef, not a fart.”
 Noted.

 Crisis management: This mortifying moment can’t always be ignored.
-If his penis just glided over your butt crack, you’re probably fine.
-But if he made significant contact with your anus, you’ll want to get up and take a moment to wash off or change your condom.
+If their penis just glided over your butt crack, you’re probably fine.
+But if they made significant contact with your anus, you’ll want to get up and take a moment to wash off or change your condom.
 I know it can dampen the mood, but the anus has bacteria that doesn’t mix well with the vagina and can cause a UTI, so this is a precaution you’ll be glad you took.

 Prevention plan: Sorry, but there are no surefire ways to prevent injury during sex.
 Try to exercise a decent amount of caution, and stay mindful about your body the entire time.
 If you feel pain or discomfort at any time, change positions right away or take a quick breather.
 Don’t let a fear of “spoiling the mood” trump keeping yourself safe.

 The best sex requires a lot of creativity and an open, adventurous mind.
-Experimenting during sex will improve your sex life, but there are bound to be some duds in the mix.
+Experimenting during sex will improve your it, but there are bound to be some duds in the mix.
 You may try out a position that doesn’t actually feel that great, or you might attempt to use a sex toy that winds up being too confusing to operate.

 Prevention plan: If you’re planning on trying something new, talk about it beforehand.
 You don’t want to map out every single moment, but it’s useful to get on the same page.
 For example, let’s say you’re trying to use a vibrating cock ring for the first time.
 You could discuss when to put it on and in which positions it might work best.
 You could play with the toy beforehand to get a sense of how the buttons work.
 If it’s something particularly complex, do plenty of research beforehand!
 You don’t want to try bondage for the first time without knowing what you’re doing.